Your Threshold is the intensity level at which your body transitions from aerobic to anaerobic energy production.

-In Sixcycle you have three thresholds, one for heart rate, one for cycling power and one for running pace.
+In Sixcycle you have four thresholds, one for cycling heart rate, one for cycling power, one for running heart rate and one for running pace.

-When you create your Sixcycle account, an approximate threshold heart rate will be calculated for you using your age and sex.
-It is from this heart rate that your first set of zones is created.
-If you have a more accurate threshold heart rate from a field test, LT test, or VO2max test, you can enter it in place of the default threshold and new zones will automatically be created from the new threshold value.
+When you create your Sixcycle account, approximate threshold heart rates will be calculated for you using your age and sex, along with a placeholder threshold pace.
+It is from these thresholds that your first set of running and cycling zones is created.
+If you have more accurate thresholds from a field test, LT test, or VO2max test, you can enter them in place of the default thresholds and new zones will automatically be created from the new threshold values.

-Similarly, at any time you can enter a cycling power threshold and your zones will be updated to include target wattages, and the Sixcycle Dynamic Zones will be turned on.
+Similarly, at any time you can enter a cycling power threshold and your zones will be updated to include target wattages.

 - Click into the Running Threshold Box